sedwin928/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 #### submitFairOpps

-This service is now deprectated.
+This service is now deprecated.
 Instead, please use submitJA to perform the operation.

 #### submitForeignGovernment

-This service is now deprectated.
+This service is now deprecated.

 #### submitSpecialNotice